AmarjotS82/1800_202230_BBY10/README.md

 ## General Info
 This browser based web application to ...
 * hi, my name is mylo. i'm excited about this project because i am a magpie who likes gold coins.
+* hi, my name is adam.
+I'm ecstatic about this project because I am finally doing something I have an interest in.

 ## Technologies
 Technologies used for this project: